ccoulombe/cq-intro-python/solutions/06-choices.md

 print(bool(0))
 print(bool('Hello'))  # Anything other than zero length string is True
 ```
-We can also express conditions with relationnal operators:
+We can also express conditions with relational operators:
 ```python
 print(1 == 1)
 print(2 != 1)